 - F. W. Bauer, Frankfurt am Main: I only found a specimen of one size of one design of any typographic category.
 That font was a sans serif.

-- Schriftgießerei Bern: I found specimens for seven sans serif designs sold by the Schriftgießerei Bern bound into a volume of Aktiengesellschaft für Schriftgießerei sheets.
+- Schriftgiesserei Bern: I found specimens for seven sans serif designs sold by the Schriftgiesserei Bern bound into a volume of Aktiengesellschaft für Schriftgießerei sheets.
 That Offenbach-based firm must have bought the Swiss foundry.

-- Augustus Beyerhaus, Berlin: I only found one specimen from this foundry.
-It showed seven decorative types.
+- Augustus Beyerhaus, Berlin: I only found two specimens from this foundry.
+One showed seven decorative types.
 I think Beyerhaus made them all.
-One was an original sans serif.
+This specimen included an original sans serif, which might be the first sans serif whose punches were cut in German-speaking Europe.
+The other specimen that I found from this foundry was for Beyerhaus’s Chinese typeface.

 - Breitkopf & Härtel, Leipzig: In the few specimens I examined, I encountered three Grotesk designs.
 Perhaps one was created by the firm.